wwwfanang/SectorHomophily/README.md

 3. File "Company_Sector_Community.csv" is the GICS code for each company.

 The rest of the R codes can correspond to the figures in the paper according to the file name.

+If you have any questions, please contact me by wwwwfanang@gmail.com.